zimm0140/AI-Playground/docs/comfyui_workflow_validation.md

 - Detailed issues for failed workflows, categorized by severity
 - Recommendations for fixing common execution issues

+## Model Simulation

+This stage performs a more realistic execution simulation with minimal model implementations:

+- Creates small tensor-based model simulations (a few KB instead of GB)
+- Executes node logic with actual tensor arithmetic where possible
+- Verifies data flow through realistic pipeline stages
+- Detects runtime errors and implementation incompatibilities
+- Tests workflow execution without requiring any GPU resources

+Unlike the static execution simulation, this approach can detect more subtle issues related to tensor shapes, data types, and node implementation compatibility.

+### Simulation Report

+The simulation report includes:
+- Detailed trace of node execution attempts
+- Success/failure status for each node in the workflow
+- Runtime errors with specific details about failure points
+- Resource usage and execution time statistics
+- Recommendations for fixing compatibility issues

 ## Version Tracking

 This stage tracks changes to workflow files over time: